T0nd0Tara/playwright-async-benchmark/README.md

 For context.

 To run the benchmarks yourself run `./run-all-benchmarks.sh`.
-It will write in the relevant files the raw output from playwright.
+It will write the results in the relevant files, the raw output from playwright. \
+Each benchmark is ran 3 times to get persistence results.

 ### Test Runners
 located in `src/test-runners` \